 Beautiful Hair in the Winter

-How your hair looks and behaves in winter may seem akin to what’s happening in nature—plants holding on through the cold months go limp, what tree leaves remain turn brittle.
-Though the elements may seem to be against your look too, leaving your locks dry, static-filled and flat, making some adjustments to your styling routine and environment can help you have the kind of hair in the winter that you enjoy the rest of the year.
-Evolve your hair care approach with the season:
+How your hair looks and behaves in winter may seem akin to what’s happening in nature.
+Plants holding on through the cold months go limp, the leaves that remain on trees turn brittle.
+Though the elements may seem to be against your look—leaving your locks dry, static-filled and flat—making some adjustments to your styling routine and environment can help you have the kind of hair in the winter that you enjoy the rest of the year.
+Evolve your hair care approach with the season using these mane tips:

 When the air lacks humidity, it can sap moisture from your hair and scalp, leaving strands static-y, frizzy and susceptible to breakage and other damage.
 Use a humidifier to boost moisture levels so your thirsty hair has plenty to drink in.